jdko11/cyclistic/README.md

 # cyclistic
-case study for google data analytics certification
+the Cyclistic bike-share analysis case study is for google data analytics certification.

-the Cyclistic bike-share analysis case study.

 The Cyclistic Bike-Share Marketing Analysis is the first case study of Google’s Data Analytics Professional Certificate program.
 The Cyclistic is a fictional company.